anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/microsoft-365-apps-autopilot-deployment.md

 - `user01` exists in Microsoft Entra ID.
 - `user01` is a member of `GRP-Pilot-Users`.
 - `user01` has an Intune-capable license.
+- `user01` has Microsoft 365 Business Premium assigned.
 - Microsoft 365 Apps license is available for the test user.
 - `WIN-CORP-001` is enrolled in Intune.
-- Screenshots will be sanitized before upload.
+- Screenshots are sanitized before upload.

 Related completed labs: